This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Performance Insights and Recommendations#

 This section shows 2-4 recommendations to help you improve performance.
 The profiler analyzes your data and identifies the most important issues to address.
-The profiler prioritizes recommendations and shows you the most critical ones first.
+The profiler prioritizes recommendations by criticality and shows you the most critical ones first.

 Example recommendations#